NCUA Risk-Based Capital Rule Report Includes Legislative Recommendations

 NCUA Board Chairman Debbie Matz in October committed to completing the report outlined in H.R.
 2769.
 The House Financial Services Committee passed the bill Sept.
 30.

-Approved by the NCUA Board at its October 2015 open meeting by a 2-1 vote, the risk-based capital final rule (opens new window) goes into effect Jan.
+Approved by the NCUA Board at its October 2015 open meeting by a 2-1 vote, the risk-based capital final rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) goes into effect Jan.
 1, 2019.
 The final rule was approved after a comprehensive review of thousands of comments by lawmakers and credit union system stakeholders during two separate comment periods.
 The scope of the new rule covers 24 percent of credit unions—complex credit unions with assets above $100 million—that hold 90 percent of the systems assets.

-NCUA hosts an online Risk-Based Capital Rule Resources Center with extensive information about the rule, including a risk-based capital estimator tool for credit unions to assess the rule’s impact on their operations and a video (opens new window) about the final rule.
+NCUA hosts an online Risk-Based Capital Rule Resources Center with extensive information about the rule, including a risk-based capital estimator tool for credit unions to assess the rule’s impact on their operations and a video (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) about the final rule.